USantaTecla-projects/concepts/README.md

 This will setup 3 containers.
 The database, pgAdmin and the dockerized backend.

 In production mode the app is exposed on port 8543.

+---

+The app doesn't have a Test enviroment, this is made on purpose to enforce the tests to work over different kind of scenarios and to adapt the code as the errors and bugs starts to appear.

+If in future developments this decission changes, then you will need to create another `.env` file called `.env.test`, where you specify the database name for the tests, and also you will need to define an env variable in `application.properties`.